 After the short drive to the office, the first order of business, as always, was to receive the daily briefing on intelligence and national security developments, including the latest reports of terrorist threats around the world.
 This briefing is given every day to senior officials across our government.
 It is prepared by a team of dedicated career intelligence analysts who work overnight before fanning out across Washington before dawn every morning to hand-deliver and orally present their reports.

 The past few months had been a tumultuous time across the Middle East and North Africa.
 The civil war in Syria was escalating, sending refugees streaming into Jordan and Turkey.
-In Egypt the ascension of the Muslim Brotherhood and tensions with the military raised ques- tions about the future of the Arab Spring.
+In Egypt the ascension of the Muslim Brotherhood and tensions with the military raised questions about the future of the Arab Spring.
 Al Qaeda’s affiliates in North Africa, Iraq, and the Arabian Peninsula continued to threaten regional security.

-On September 8, an inflammatory fourteen-minute video that pur- ported to be a trailer for a full-length movie called Innocence of Muslims was aired on an Egyptian satellite TV network widely available across the Middle East.
+On September 8, an inflammatory fourteen-minute video that purported to be a trailer for a full-length movie called Innocence of Muslims was aired on an Egyptian satellite TV network widely available across the Middle East.
 According to several press accounts, the film depicts a “buffoonish caricature of the prophet Muhammad,” using “slurs about him that are often repeated by Islamophobes,” even comparing him to a donkey.
 One press report claims that in the film the Prophet is “accused of homosexuality and child molestation.”
 Many Egyptian viewers were outraged, and, fueled by the internet, that rage quickly spread across the Middle East and North Africa.
 Although the U.S. government had absolutely nothing to do with the video, many blamed America.

 The anniversary of 9/11 added another potentially combustible element and, like every year, prompted our intelligence and security officials to proceed with extra caution.
 Yet the intelligence community, as they’ve testified since, relayed no actionable intelligence about specific threats against any U.S. diplomatic post across the Middle East and North Africa.